 Christ Church has had many great organs in its 300-plus-year history, including the 1766 Feyring organ, the 1836 Erben organ and The Curtis Memorial Organ, which blessed the worship at Christ Church for more than 75 years.

 In September 2017, a new organ arrived at Christ Church.
 C.B.
 Fisk Organ Builders of Gloucester, Massachusetts, have designed a new pipe organ to fit our restored 1836 organ case.

 Unlike mass-produced organs that rely on electricity, mechanical-action pipe organs send pressurized air through pipes operated by a keyboard.
 Each pipe offers one sound, a pitch “voiced” through a laborious and timely tuning process, making the organ uniquely fitted to the architecture of historic Christ Church.
 As the pipes sing with one another, they will call us to worship with beauty, power and sensitivity.

-Our goal is to dedicate the new Esther Wideman Memorial Organ in Spring of 2018.
+We dedicated the new Esther Wideman Memorial Organ in May of 2018 (for more info, click here).
 You can join us to hear it played during Sunday morning services and at special events.
-For specific dates, see below.

 Contribute to the Preservation Trust to help fund the organ